MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-cze-fi-sample.md

   *A*

-- Deposit VAT group.
+- Deposit VAT group mapping.
 Customer deposit amounts and customer order deposit amounts will be attributed to the deposit VAT group:

   *Z*